General

 Range and Habitat

-Great Kiskadee: Resident from extreme southern Texas (lower Rio Grande Valley) and southward.
-Preferred habitats include rivers, streams, and lakes bordered with dense vegetation; also found in open country and parks.
+Great Kiskadee: This species is a resident from extreme southern Texas (the lower Rio Grande Valley) and southward along coastal Mexico and the Yucatan Peninsula.
+Its preferred habitats include rivers, streams, and lakes bordered with dense vegetation, though they are also found in open country and parks.

 Breeding and Nesting